-There are three via ferratas leading towards Triglav from Vrata valley.
+There are three via feratas leading towards Triglav from Vrata valley.
 The easiest one and the most commonly climbed is Prag route.
 It has three steeper sections with some easy ground in between.
 The second one is Tominsek route.
 It starts on a normal, but steep trail through the woods, but as we build up the height also the views open and we reach the cables quite soon.
-Once on the cables we are climbing an exposed, but well protected via ferrata till we join with Prag route an hour bellow Triglavski dom.
+Once on the cables we are climbing an exposed, but well protected via ferata till we join with Prag route an hour bellow Triglavski dom.
 Usually it takes us around 5 hours to reach the hut on both options.
 There is no water on the mountain, so make sure you have enough of water and snacks for five hours long adventure.
 The third option is Plemenice(Bamberg) route.
 That is the hardest route to Triglav, as it is on exposed ground all the time, but there are really limited cables to make your way easier.
 Another thing that makes this route the hardest is, that there are no huts on the way, that means that we need around 6 hours to the top of Triglav and another hour and a half till Triglavski dom.

-For Prag and Tominsek route we have another 400 height meters to ascend from Triglavski dom to the top of Triglav, but because of exposed terrain(via ferrata) ascend and descend together usually takes between 3-4 hours.
+For Prag and Tominsek route we have another 400 height meters to ascend from Triglavski dom to the top of Triglav, but because of exposed terrain(via ferata) ascend and descend together usually takes between 3-4 hours.

 Descend back down from the hut to Krma valley takes around 4 hours.

 If the weather allows us we climb to the top of Triglav on the first day, as that way is easier for most of the guests.
 That means that you will start the climb around 8 am and you will be down in the valley around 1 pm on the second day.